StaffanHynge/E-commerce-store-v1/README.md

 - Buying concerns: Limited budget due to family and household expenses
 - Media: Instagram, News sites, Clothes sites, Facebook, Television
 - Approach: Display marketing banners on relevant websites such as news sites and clothes sites, with a clear call to action.
 Target parents with engaging visuals and messaging that highlights the family-friendly nature of our events.
 Utilize platforms like Instagram, Facebook, and television advertising to reach this audience.
+- Strategy: Implement display marketing on relevant websites and utilize social media and television advertising.

 #### Avatar 3 Music Enthusiast
 - Location: Lives in a large city